Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"It’s super important to get super specific about the problems you want to solve."
+"You have to get super specific about the climate problem you want to solve and why it's important for you."

 More Videos